 2. Building links through connecting your site to a link farm or spam site

-There are hundreds of companies on the internet which use this tactic when it comes to building links for business owners.
-This can actually cause your purchased links to damage your reputation instead of improving it and possible get you labeled as a spam site.
+There are hundreds of companies on the internet that use this tactic when it comes to building links for business owners.
+This can actually cause your purchased links to damage your reputation instead of improving it and possibly get you labeled as a spam site.

 3. Bulk link building practices where you obtain hundreds of thousands of links in a very short time (a few days).

 The search engines are able to see how quickly you obtain your links, and if they see you go from zero to hundreds or thousands within a few days, you look like a spam site.
 The link building process needs to appear natural, meaning you want to avoid acquiring large numbers of links in a very short time.